TheDiscordian/ipfs-sync/README.md

 ```

 This command will first check if there's a key named `ExampleID` in `ipfs-sync`'s namespace, if not, it'll generate and return one.
 In this example, it synced a simple website to `k51qzi5uqu5dlpvinw1zhxzo4880ge5hg9tp3ao4ye3aujdru9rap2h7izk5lm`.
 As you add/remove/change files in the directory now, they'll be visible live at that address.

+The `Nocopy` option enables the `--nocopy` option when adding files for that shared directory, more info about the option can be found [here](https://docs.ipfs.io/reference/http/api/#api-v0-add), and it requires the [ipfs filestore experimental feature](https://github.com/ipfs/go-ipfs/blob/master/docs/experimental-features.md#ipfs-filestore) enabled.